15 Frugal Living Tips to Save Money in 2023

 - 30+ Easy Ways to Save Big Money on Your Water Bill

-8. Buy Used, When it Makes Sense
+8. Buy Used, When It Makes Sense

-A lot of the things you need can be bought as used.
+A lot of the things you need can be bought used.
 Sometimes the biggest challenge is just getting in the mindset to look for a used item rather than just going to a store out of habit.